-E. Part-time Employees
+D. Part-time Employees

-Employees who are scheduled to work less than one hundred sixty (160) hours in a twenty-eight (28) day work period.
+Employees who are scheduled to work less than forty (40) hours per workweek.

-F. Work Schedules
+E. Work Schedules

 Workweeks and work shifts of different numbers of hours established by the Employer in order to meet business and customer service needs, in accordance with federal and state laws.